Almarch/tamaR/README.md

 - Management:

-    - Set or modify the passwords;
+    - Set the credentials (player name, admin and player passwords)

     - Enable the use of the automatic care feature.